Johnson in bid to save Iran nuclear deal

 Iran nuclear deal: Boris Johnson visits US for talks

-Boris Johnson is visiting the US to urge Donald Trump not to scrap the international deal designed to prevent Iran acquiring nuclear weapons.
+Boris Johnson is visiting Washington to urge the US not to scrap the international deal designed to prevent Iran acquiring nuclear weapons.

-The foreign secretary will fly to Washington on Sunday for two days of talks with senior White House figures.
+The UK and its European allies have until 12 May to persuade President Donald Trump to stick with the deal.

-The UK and its European allies have until 12 May to persuade the US president to stick with the deal.
+Mr Trump has strongly criticised the agreement, which he calls "insane".

-Mr Trump has strongly criticised the agreement, which he described as the "worst ever" and "insane".
+In a call with Theresa May on Saturday, the president "underscored his commitment to ensure that Iran never acquires a nuclear weapon".

 In the landmark deal - signed by the US, China, Russia, Germany, France, the UK and Iran - the latter agrees to limit its nuclear activities in return for the easing of sanctions on its economy.